HEPData/hepdata_lib/docs/usage.rst

 Uncertainties
 ++++++++++++++++++++++++++++++++

 In many cases, you will want to give uncertainties on the central values provided in the Variable objects.
 Uncertainties can be *symmetric* or *asymmetric* (up and down variations of the central value either have the same or different magnitudes).
 For symmetric uncertainties, the values of the uncertainties are simply stored as a one-dimensional list.
-For asymmetric uncertainties, the up- and downward variations are stored as a list of two-component tuples.
+For asymmetric uncertainties, the up- and downward variations are stored as a list of two-component tuples:

-**Example:**

 ::